 No Drones Allowed

 If you have thoughts about bringing a drone with you to Machu Picchu to get some killer aerial shots, this information is going to be disappointing to you.
-Drones are not prohibited above or near Machu Picchu.
+Drones are prohibited above or near Machu Picchu.
 In case you are interested in Peru’s drone laws, I have included a summary of their laws below for you to review.

 - Drones cannot be flown over large crowds.